Home page " Buying a property

 Tip: Take a regular look at our Property offers or send us a Search queryand we will get back to you with suitable properties.

-Viewing and purchase offer
+5. inspection and purchase offer

 Once you have found an interesting property, a thorough inspection is essential.
 Check the condition of the property carefully or seek advice from an expert.
 If the property meets your expectations, you can submit a purchase offer and clarify important details such as price negotiations, defects or renovation requirements.